Skip to main content

 Polly McCollum walked in graduation ceremonies this spring at Michigan State University as she finished her final internship requirements toward her master’s degree in social work.
 (Courtesy photo)

-In her case, McCollum was a new mom, student, and part-time foster care services specialist for MDHHS at Genesee County.
+In her case, McCollum was a new mom, student, and full-time foster care services specialist for MDHHS at Genesee County.
 She and her husband were living in a home that felt increasingly cramped with a new baby and the stress of juggling school and work, too.
 They also need a new bathroom.

 House renovations were what she most needed at that time, said McCollum, now 37 years old and just months shy of graduating with her master’s degree in social work.